How to Animate Photo to GIF Online (Free, No App Needed)

 Once you’re happy with the preview, export.
 You’ll usually get format options:

 For maximum compatibility, I export as GIF.
 For web embedding where file size matters, WebP is my go-to.
+For WhatsApp stickers specifically, always WebP—GIF won’t upload.

 Platform sizing guide